 Q: Murray, let’s talk about the latest Budget.
 It seems like it’s packed with changes for business owners.
 What’s your overall take?

 Murray: Absolutely.
 A lot of what we’d heard whispers about actually made it through – especially the increased national insurance contributions expected from businesses.
 It’s clear the Chancellor is looking to bridge the funding gap that exists, and this Budget seems to expect SMEs to contribute a fair bit more to support future investments.
-It’s going to be tough for many.
+It’s going to be tough for many and the impact is looming large on the economy.

 Q: Let’s talk NIC first.
 What are the main changes there?